DPIPWE/LIST_Tools_ArcMap_Addin/README.md

 * **May 2021.
 Latest release, 10 v4.01.0** targets ArcMap 10.8.
 Is is not backward compatible to say ArcMap 10.6

+* **March 2022.
+Changes to documentation** to reflect organization name change from Dpartment of Primary Industries Water Environment (DPIWE) to Natural Resources Environment Tasmania (NRE).

 # DPIPWE_Tools_Addin

 This ESRI Addin toolbar, for ArcMap provides access to a variety of web based services: theLIST, Google Earth and ArcGIS Online.
 These services are focused on the Australian state of Tasmania.
-This Addin is provided by [Land Tasmania](http://dpipwe.tas.gov.au/land-tasmania).
+This Addin is provided by [Land Tasmania](http://nre.tas.gov.au/land-tasmania).

-[**TheLIST**](http://dpipwe.tas.gov.au/land-tasmania/the-list)  is a contemporary online service that provides access to integrated land and property information service.
-[LISTMap](http://dpipwe.tas.gov.au/land-tasmania/the-list/listmap) allows users to view and create maps from hundreds of authoritative spatial datasets, and find out more about the information shown on those maps.
+[**TheLIST**](https://www.thelist.tas.gov.au/app/content/home)  is a contemporary online service that provides access to integrated land and property information service.
+[LISTMap](https://maps.thelist.tas.gov.au/listmap/app/list/map) allows users to view and create maps from hundreds of authoritative spatial datasets, and find out more about the information shown on those maps.

 Spatial datasets include natural resources, roads, community facilities, property boundaries (cadastre), aerial imagery and survey information.